-Located in South America, the Basaltic Plateau in northwestern Uruguay features extremely flat topography characterized by relief less than <35 m/km (Kröhling et al., 2014).
+Located in South America, the Basaltic Plateau in northwestern Uruguay is a vast (~ 35 thousand km) low-relief region characterized by local topography less than <35 m/km (Kröhling et al., 2014).
 This landscape is underlain by an extensive sequence of Cretaceous basalts partially overlying sedimentary rocks of the Paraná basin, both emplaced atop a complex Precambrian basement that includes several major Proterozoic shear zones (Passarelli et al., 2011; Oriolo et al., 2018).
-Although typically classified as tectonically stable, historical seismicity and recent geophysical studies suggest that this region remains sensitive to changes in the far-field stress regime imposed by the Andean orogeny (Baxter and Smith, 2020).
-Furthermore, the Basaltic Plateau features extensive topographic lineaments (Marmisolle et al., 2016; Blanco et al., 2021) and fluvial network anomalies commonly associated with structural control and recent tectonic activity (Sánchez Bettucci et al.,
+Although typically classified as tectonically stable, historical seismicity and recent geophysical studies suggest that Uruguay remains sensitive to changes in the far-field stress regime imposed by the Andean orogeny (Baxter and Smith, 2020).
+Furthermore, the Basaltic Plateau features extensive topographic lineaments (Marmisolle et al., 2016; Blanco et al., 2021) and fluvial network anomalies commonly associated with structural control and recent tectonic activity (Sánchez Bettucci et al., 2025).

-2025).
 Despite these observations, the relationship between topography, drainage network geometry, underlying structural inheritance and potential tectonic reactivation in this region remains poorly understood.

 In this study, we combine high-resolution topographic analysis with field-based structural observations to investigate if the reactivation of ancient shear zones controls the geomorphic evolution of the Basaltic Plateau in NW Uruguay, and if so, how.
-Our findings suggest recent deformation in this region, with normal and strike-slip deformation along preexisting NW-SE and ENE-WSW-trending structures.
+Our findings suggest recent deformation in this region, with strike-slip deformation along pre-existing NW-SE and ENE-WSW-trending structures.
 Structural lineaments exert strong control over drainage pattern and orientation, and control the occurrence of minor (up to 10 m) fault scarps, offset channels and incised valleys.
 These patterns suggest ongoing reorganization of fluvial systems as a result of this deformation, and therefore indicate some degree of tectonic activity in the area.
 Our findings contribute to a growing body of evidence suggesting that intraplate regions are subject to subtle tectonic signals in settings otherwise considered tectonically dead.